-Before the construction of swimming pools during the industrial revolution naturally all swimmers swam in the wild.
+Before the construction of swimming pools during the industrial revolution all swimmers naturally swam in the wild.
 But the freedom of fresh air and sunshine was not to last.
-The wind of change stirred up by the industrial revolution saw wild swimmers chased out of open water rounded up and confined to indoor swimming pools.
+The wind of change stirred up by the industrial revolution saw wild swimmers chased out of open water, rounded up and confined instead to indoor swimming pools.
 Today wild swimmers living near cities often struggle to find a suitable place to swim outdoors without facing censure or ridicule from either members of the public or from well meaning officials.

 The public facilities once enjoyed countrywide on river, lake and canal banks have became out of bounds in most cases and swimming restrictions have brought an end to what many found to be one of the greatest pleasures in life.
-Hung Out to Dry investigates how and why we British now stand apart from Europe and America by restricting the liberty of the swimmer.
+Hung Out to Dry investigates how and why we British now stand apart from Europe and America and the world by restricting the liberty of the swimmer.

 Hung Out to Dry is much deeper than a simple history of swimming.
 This chronicle of British culture exposes the